powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 **Specifications**

-- A [ratio tap changer](./additional.md#ratio-tap-changer) and/or a [phase tap changer](./additional.md#phase-tap-changer) can be associated to all three sides of a three windings power transformer.
+- A [ratio tap changer](./additional.md#ratio-tap-changer) and/or a [phase tap changer](./additional.md#phase-tap-changer) can be associated to all three sides of a three-winding power transformer.
   Only one tap changer (either ratio or phase tap changer) is allowed to be regulating on the equipment at a given time.

 **Available extensions**